AymenB98/Bird-Cafe/README.md

 ```
 phpunit --coverage-text text --whitelist /var/www/html/stats_page.php --bootstrap stats_page.php stats_page_tests.php
 ```
-More information on unit testing in PHP can be found via the following links: http://headstation.com/archives/installing-testing-php-unit-testing/ https://phpunit.readthedocs.io/en/9.0/code-coverage-analysis.html
+More information on unit testing in PHP can be found via the following links which were used to create these instructions: http://headstation.com/archives/installing-testing-php-unit-testing/

+https://phpunit.readthedocs.io/en/9.0/code-coverage-analysis.html